Alumni Services Listing

 Alumni Career Development Programs

-OCPD offers a number of programs on a range of attorney job-search and career-development issues.
-For a complete listing, and to register, visit the Events section on your CareerLink account.
+WCL offers a number of programs on a range of attorney job-search and career-development issues.
+For a complete listing, and to register, visit the Events section on your CareerLink account and the Events page of WCL's Office of Special Events and CLE

 Subject to course availability, alumni may audit up to two courses per semester for a nominal fee.
 Concentrated coursework in a particular area of law may help in career transitions or to increase ones credibility in a particular field.
 More information at: Auditing Classes.